FloTeu/streamlit-elements/README.md

 ✨ Streamlit Elements &nbsp; [![GitHub][github_badge]][github_link] [![PyPI][pypi_badge]][pypi_link]
 =====================

+Fork of streamlit-elements in order to fix some bugs in latest streamlit versions.

 Create a draggable and resizable dashboard in Streamlit, featuring Material UI widgets, Monaco editor (Visual Studio Code), Nivo charts, and more!

 Demo